-019A BEGINNING PHYSICAL FITNESS 1.5 UNITS
+019A\ BEGINNING PHYSICAL FITNESS

 Instruction in physical conditioning, nutrition and weight control.
 Open to any student wishing to fulfill one semester of the exercise science activity requirement.
+CSU.
+UC credit limit with a grade of "C" or better or "Pass" 1 hour lecture, 2 hours laboratory

-019B INTERMEDIATE PHYSICAL FITNESS Prereauisite: None
+019B\ INTERMEDIATE PHYSICAL FITNESS

-Recommended Preparation: ES 019A or equivalent with a grade of "C" or better or "Pass"
+Recommended Preparation: ES 019A or equivalent